-Although this watch seems to be designed to spend most of its life in a safe or in a secure deposit box, and be worn on extremely rare occasions, I can’t but admit that the gadget is a perfect example of industrial design not only in terms of looks, but also in ergonomics: measuring 40 millimeters in diameter (just a tad over current dress watch’s “golden standard” of 39 mm), the extremely expensive trinket looks very convincing on a wrist of a normal person.
+Although this watch is designed to spend most of its life in a safe or in a secure deposit box, and be worn on extremely rare occasions, I can’t but admit that the gadget is a perfect example of industrial design not only in terms of looks but also in ergonomics: measuring 40 millimeters in diameter (just a tad over current dress watch’s “golden standard” of 39 mm), the extremely expensive trinket looks convincing on a wrist of a normal person.

 As usual for this kind of deceptively inconspicuous watches, the tourbillon escapement is only visible through the sapphire case back: you won’t be able to admire the complication until its owner takes the gadget off his wrist.

 Compared to many contemporary luxury watches that, like a gold-plated supercar, were designed to show everybody that you have so much money, it actually hurts, this gorgeous device will only betray its owner’s financial status to a select few of people that can appreciate the timekeeper’s real value without all these over-exaggerated bangs and whistles that are often offered as something “revolutionary”, but are in fact nothing, but means of attracting attention to their owners.

 Photos: F.P.
 Journe